edgelesssys/contrast/dev-docs/user-manual.md

 ### The Manifest

 The manifest is the configuration file for the Coordinator, defining your confidential deployment.
-It is automatically generated from your deployment by the Contrast CLI.
+It's automatically generated from your deployment by the Contrast CLI.
 It currently consists of the following parts:

 * *Policies*: The identities of your Pods, represented by the hashes of their respective runtime policies.
-* *Reference Values*: The remote attestation reference values for the Kata confidential micro-VM that is the runtime environment of your Pods.
+* *Reference Values*: The remote attestation reference values for the Kata confidential micro-VM that's the runtime environment of your Pods.
 * *WorkloadOwnerKeyDigest*: The workload owner's public key digest.
 Used for authenticating subsequent manifest updates.

 ### Runtime Policies

 Runtime Policies are a mechanism to enable the use of the (untrusted) Kubernetes API for orchestration while ensuring the confidentiality and integrity of your confidential containers.
 They allow us to enforce the integrity of your containers' runtime environment as defined in your deployment files.
-The runtime policy mechanism is based on the Open Policy Agent (OPA) and translates the Kubernetes deployment YAMLs into OPA's Rego policy language.
+The runtime policy mechanism is based on the Open Policy Agent (OPA) and translates the Kubernetes deployment YAML into Rego policy language of OPA.
 The Kata Agent inside the confidential micro-VM then enforces the policy by only acting on permitted requests.
-The Contrast CLI provides the tooling for automatically translating Kubernetes deployment YAMLs into OPA's Rego policy language.
+The Contrast CLI provides the tooling for automatically translating Kubernetes deployment YAML into Rego policy language of OPA.

 The trust chain goes as follows: